Manage Vault access with Kubernetes service accounts

 $ kubectl get secrets secretkv -n app-1 -o yaml

-The Vault and Kubernetes administrators need to verify that the secret can be rotated and accessed correctly.
+The Vault and Kubernetes administrators need to verify that the secret rotates and remains accessible correctly.

 Test by updating the secret stored in Vault under the specified namespace and path.
-By changing the secret values (e.g., username and password), you trigger the rotation process.
+By changing the secret values (for example, username and password), you trigger the rotation process.
 This ensures that the latest version of the secret is available for applications that access it.

 $ kubectl get secrets secretkv -n app-1 -o json \ | jq -r '.data.password' | base64 --decode

-Once you are done with this guide, you can clean up the resources.
+Once you finish this guide, you can clean up the resources.

 $ helm uninstall vault-secrets-operator -n vault-secrets-operator-system